Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants: Model architectures

 \begin{itemize} \item \textbf{Model 4 (\Cref{fig:mod4}):} The DeepONet architecture is the same as Model 3; however, the Fourier feature embedding maps the input $(z, t, C_v)$ into a higher-dimensional latent space before it is passed to the trunk net.
 This embedding transforms the original low-dimensional input into a richer representation using sinusoidal functions of varying frequencies, enabling the trunk net to learn functions with large variations. \end{itemize}

 All the networks (i.e., branch, trunk, and merge net) in DeepONet models in this study employ fully connected multilayer perceptrons (MLPs).
 Each MLP comprises 6 layers with 30 neurons per layer.
 The output dimension of the branch and trunk net for the dot product is set to $q=50$ ( \Cref{eq:deeponet_architecture}).
-For Fourier feature embedding hyperparameters (\Cref{eq:ffe}) in model 4, we use $m=50$ and $\sigma=1.0$.
+For Fourier feature embedding hyperparameters (\Cref{eq:ffe}) in Model 4, we performed a randomized search to select $m_f=50$ and $\sigma_f=1.0$.
+Previous studies (e.g., \cite{tancik2020fourier,liu2025leveraging}) have conducted ablation studies to evaluate the impact of the Fourier feature parameters on the performance of neural networks.
+Specifically, increasing the value of $m_f$ allows neural networks to capture a broader range of frequency components, though this comes at the cost of more computational time.
+The parameter $\sigma_f$ controls the frequency range covered by the Fourier features in the neural tangent kernel.
+A larger $\sigma_f$ allows for the inclusion of higher frequency components, which helps the neural network learn finer details.
+Conversely, a smaller $\sigma_f$ restricts the frequency range, resulting in overly smooth representations that may miss important details.
+All the DeepONet models are trained using the AdamW optimizer with an initial learning rate of 0.01 and a mini-batch size of 256.